 A survey conducted at the University of California, San Francisco, found that 72 percent of survivors had tried at least one complementary method.
 In response, BreastCancer.org, a nonprofit informational website founded by breast cancer oncologist Marisa Weiss, M.D., has added a section that discusses 16 different modalities, from Reiki to guided imagery.
 The site also lists peer-reviewed, published studies showing the benefits-along with tips on how to find a practitioner.
 We looked into complementary techniques for three common chemotherapy side effects and spoke with real women to find out how well each worked.

-Results: A 2006 M.D.
+Results: An M.D.
 Anderson Cancer Center study of 61 breast cancer patients undergoing radiation therapy found that women who went to twice-weekly yoga classes for six weeks had more energy and an easier time with everyday tasks like climbing stairs and carrying groceries than women in the control group.

 One Woman's Story: "I was so fatigued during radiation treatment that I would go back to bed after getting my kids off to school.
 Most housework was out of the question.
 After just two weeks of doing yoga, I felt more energized and ready to tackle my day." -Cydne Connor, Madison, WI